Azure/azure-sdk-for-java/sdk/core/azure-core-tracing-opentelemetry/README.md

     ```

 ### Using the plugin package with AMQP client libraries
-Async send single event using [azure-messaging-eventhubs][azure-messaging-eventhubs] with tracing.
+Send a single event/message using [azure-messaging-eventhubs][azure-messaging-eventhubs] with tracing enabled.

 Users can additionally pass the value of the current tracing span to the EventData object with key **"opentelemetry-span"** on the [Context][context] object: